Exploring the Landscape of Distributed Graph Sketching: Experiments

 \subsection{\sysname Answers Queries Quickly.}

-We analyze \sysname's query latency on an extended kron17 stream by issuing global connectivity queries periodically and recording (1) the time to flush the \treename and update the graph sketch and (2) to perform \Boruvka's algorithm using the graph sketch.
+We measured \sysname's query latency for both global connectivity queries and batched reachability queries on an extended kron17 stream.
+For batched reachability queries, we uniformly sample the pairs to query $(v_1, v_2), (v_3, v_4), \dots$ from the set of all vertices.
+We issue queries periodically and record (1) the time to flush the \treename and update the graph sketch and (2) to perform \Boruvka's algorithm using the graph sketch.
 The sum of these times is the total query latency, though only the \Boruvka computation is additional work induced by the query; the flushing work would have happened anyway as part of stream ingestion even if the query was never issued.
 We found that flushing takes roughly $2.3$ seconds, while \Boruvka's algorithm takes $0.3$ seconds.

 We also evaluate how query latency and ingestion rate are affected by the use of \dsuname.
 We measure the performance impact of this optimization by running \sysname on extended kron17 and issuing \defn{query bursts}: multiple connectivity queries issued close together (within 50 thousand stream updates).
 We track the latency of each query in the burst.
 The results are summarized in Figure~\ref{fig:dsu_query}.
 The first query in each burst, which requires flushing and running \Boruvka's algorithm to answer, has high (multi-second) latency.
 However, we see that for the remaining queries in the burst the latency is much lower: two orders of magnitude lower for global connectivity queries, and up to four orders of magnitude lower for batched reachability queries.